emilytao/DriveSafe-Frontend/README.md

 ## Tech Stack
 DriveSafe is an **React** web application with a **Node.js** backend connected to a GCP Cloud SQL **MySQL** database.

-The frontend repository can be found [here](https://github.com/emilytao/DriveSafe-Frontend)
+The backend repository can be found [here](https://github.com/SamuelHao/DriveSafe-Backend)

 ## Android App
 An accompanying android app was developed by one of our team members and can be found [here](https://github.com/Scowluga/DriveSafe)